-XIII.
+XIV.
 CONCLUSION

 There is no doubt that the best motor protection is achieved using the motor manufacturer's data.

-However, it was demonstrated above that by using reasonable initial conditions and then tweaking them with the help of historical data captured by the relay, good motor protection can be achieved while avoiding premature process interruptions.
+However, using reasonable initial conditions and then refining them with historical data captured by the relay, good motor protection can be achieved while avoiding premature process interruptions.